-For each test scenario, one or several anchors are defined and generated.
+- For each test scenario, one or several anchors are defined and generated.
 For details on anchors, please refer to clause 5.3.
 For anchor generation, reference software tools are used as introduced in clause 5.4.

-For each of the anchors, metrics are provided.
+- For each of the anchors, metrics are provided.
 Metrics are documented in detail in clause 5.5.

-Tests for new codecs can be developed and generated.
+- Tests for new codecs can be developed and generated.
 They are equivalent to anchor generation, but possibly for other codecs.
 Tests are introduced in clause 5.6.